0333 444 5 444 email@example.com

 There are two options to mount your solar installation, roof-mounted is often the preference as it tends to be a more straightforward installation.
 Ground-mounting a Solar PV array requires planning permission and ground works to bring cables back to the property.

-Because heat pumps operate at a lower flow temperature (the temperature of the water going through the radiators) than traditional boilers we sometimes must upgrade more outdated radiators to ensure the system achieves British heating standards (21c in living areas and 18c in bedrooms.)
+Heat pumps operate at a lower flow temperature (the temperature of the water going through the radiators) than traditional boilers so sometimes we upgrade more outdated radiators to ensure the system achieves British heating standards (21c in living areas and 18c in bedrooms.)
 With a few well-placed radiator improvements, we can insure a more comfortable and efficient system.

 When installing radiators, we always look to minimise disruption by maintaining the footprint of the radiators and replace them for a modern equivalent.
 If you are aiming for a specific style of radiators, we can also accommodate this.